bpampel/zettel/content/population_dynamics_21-08-31.md

   - Grassberger (2002) [^grassberger_2002] uses population control for Monte Carlo simulations of polymer systems\
     Starting with sequential importance sampling: Duplicate configurations with MC weights above some threshold and assign half weight.
 Kill population below some threshold with 0.5 probability, if it survives double the weight.\
     (Maybe read also one with Hsiao-Ping (https://doi.org/10.1103/PhysRevE.68.021113) )
-- mentioned in [^giardina_2011]: Del Moral et al (2006)[^delmoral_2006] use "clouds of weighted random samples" to sample *sequentially* from different probability distributions.\
-  Applications are e.g. if the distributions are updated after more information (data) becomes available: "Alternatively, we may want to move from a tractable (easy-to-sample) distribution pi_1 to a distribution of interest, pi_n, through a sequence of artificial intermediate distributions"\
-  proposes a Sequential Monte Carlo Sampling (SMC) method, that moves from the current "particle" positions obtained from sampling pi_{n-1} to the next distribution by applying a Markov kernel.\
-  Only brushed through the paper but it seems to me that this is not doing population dynamics but just "moves" particles around when switching the "target" distribution.
-There is a sentence saying that the "algorithms can be interpreted as interacting particle approximations of a Feynman-Kac flow in distribution space", but not sure about the exact algorithm and the particle interpretation (generally a very "mathy" paper, so hard to understand what they are exactly doing).\
-  Feynman-Kac: Wiener-Process with added diffusion term, i.e. particles get "killed" over time

 ### stuff that is not really related